merely-useful/py-rse/index.md

 we place the copy of our public key on a remote machine.

-Walking through this process allows us to highlight some of the typical requirements of the SSH protocol itself, as documented in the man-page for the `ssh` command.
+Walking through this process allows us to highlight some of the typical requirements of the SSH protocol itself, as documented in the man page for the `ssh` command.

 Firstly, we check that we have a `.ssh/` directory on another remote